-January through March are very popular times to see the Northern Lights, although temperatures through February are quite cold, often as low as -20 Fahrenheit, so make sure to wear insulated clothing from top to bottom.
+January through March are the best times to see the Northern Lights in Alaska, although temperatures through February are quite cold, often as low as -20 Fahrenheit, so make sure to wear insulated clothing from top to bottom.
 If you don’t own everything you need to stay warm in the Arctic (most people don’t!), we offer affordable gear rentals for our tours, which includes suitable mittens, a winter hat, snow boots, and insulated pants and a warm coat.

 As March begins, temperatures start rising and since the majority of snow has already fallen for the season, we often have many clear nights.
 The downside is that with more daylight, you will have to stay up later to watch for the lights.